Specialist Bariatric Surgeon in Sydney | Gastric Sleeve, Bypass & Weight Loss Surgery

 Most patients resume light activities within a few days and return to work within 1–2 weeks, depending on job type.

-Bariatric surgery is typically considered for patients with a BMI more than 40, or more than 35 with obesity-related health conditions.
+Bariatric surgery is typically recommended for patients with a BMI of 35 or higher, or a BMI of 30–34 with obesity-related health conditions such as type 2 diabetes.
 Final eligibility is determined following specialist assessment.

 Book a Bariatric Surgery Consultation in Sydney

-If you are considering bariatric surgery and would like specialist advice, arranging a consultation with Dr David Joseph is the first step.
+If you are considering bariatric surgery, a specialist consultation is the first step.

-Early assessment allows personalised planning and safe preparation for long-term success.
+Early assessment allows for personalised planning and safe preparation for long-term success.

 Urgent appointments are available.